 MRBR: This could very well be it.
 Again, masterfully done.

 JM: Thank you.
 Also, to touch back on the self-pubbed fantasy market right now, there’s a lot of unpolished — and unresearched, as we’d said — fantasy writing getting released into the wild.
 In that respect, steering young writers away from omniscient is prudent.
-To make omniscient work, you have to have your narrative voice locked down, and that only comes with decades of daily writing.
-To get that voice, where you’re telling the story instead of just typing it out, you have to tell the same story again and again until you can tell it right.
-Like a comedian working his routine in front of a mirror.
+To make omniscient work, you have to have your narrative voice locked down, and that only comes with years if not decades of writing.
 For that reason, I would discourage omniscient among first attempts.
 But then, first attempts should never see the light of day.

 MRBR: You don’t think?

-MRBR: You think it takes a million words to write a book?
+MRBR: You think it takes half a million words to write a book?

 JM: I think it takes as many as it takes.
 And frankly, I think for a first effort, you’ll be lucky to get it right in a million words.
 It may take two million.
 It may take ten million.
 You need to put words in a row until you find your voice.
 Get comfortable in your own head; it’s scary in there, but you have to look in all the corners.
 Finding your voice takes years.
 But take your time.
 We’ll still be here.
-Looking back through my notes, it appears that I’ve done ten total rewrites – not edits; I mean relegating the last manuscript to reference material and starting with a blank page — at about a hundred thousand words a pop, with two more where I threw out at least half the book and rewrote massive blocks out of the ether.
-And then I’ve got dozens of notebooks from everything from visits to forges to museums, and a hundred-page hand-written conlang.
+Looking back through my notes, it appears that Dragon’s Trail–my “debut”–is my tenth novel, with dozens of revisions among all these old books that eventually died on the vine.
+And then I’ve got dozens of notebooks from everything from visits to forges, and castles, and a hundred-page hand-written conlang.
 On top of that, I’ve got a good twenty years of fixes, deleted scenes, false starts, sequels, side projects, professional writing, and freelance gigs under my belt.
-And I’m still not done with my first book.
+And I’m still not done with my “first” book.
 I’ve got at least one more content edit coming.

 MRBR: There are no short cuts, is what you’re saying.

-JM: No. Okay, I mean, sure, the market is such right now that you can type for a month and upload it to SmashWords and Amazon and call it a “book,” and if you get enough “books” out there, someone will buy them and you will make money.
+JM: No. Okay, I mean, sure, the market is such right now that you can type for a month and upload it to SmashWords and Amazon and call it a “book,” and if you get enough “books” out there, someone will buy them and you will make a few bucks.
 And that’s great.
 But that’s not writing.
 That’s typing.
 Typists don’t change the world.
 Authors do.